 I love the tip in this recipe to add the salt at the end since it can make them soggy if you add it at the start of cooking.
 Skip the herbs depending on what you think your kids will like.

 - Roasted Potato Wedges

 Image via Jamie Oliver

-As an alternative to cubes, this recipe for potato wedges looks amazing.
+Bake up healthy fries with this recipe for roasted potato wedges looks amazing.
 (I trust Jamie to feed the kids right!)

 Image via Wellness Mama

 These are a classic side that kids adore.
-(My daughter inhaled a version of these when she was just starting out on solids!)
+(My daughter inhaled a version of these when she was just starting out with baby led weaning!)